IR35: What is it? Your complete guide to off-payroll working

 Why was IR35 introduced?

-IR35 was put into place as part of HMRC's efforts to stop companies and contractors from working together as employers and employees so they could avoid certain taxes.
+IR35 was implemented as part of HMRC's efforts to stop companies and contractors from working together as employers and employees so they could avoid certain taxes.

-Employers could save money by avoiding National Insurance Contributions of 13.8% (or the 0.5% Apprenticeship Levy) and bypassing any legal obligation to honouring employment rights or offering benefits.
+Employers could save money by avoiding NI contributions and bypassing any legal obligation to honour employment rights or offer benefits.

 And in return, employees posing as contractors could pay less tax on their income.